solidusio-contrib/solidus_active_shipping/README.md

   rate # $9.25
 ```

-you can see the rates are given in cents from FedEx (in the rate hash example above), ```spree_active_shipping``` converts them dividing them by 100 before sending them to you
+you can see the rates are given in cents from FedEx (in the rate hash example above), ```solidus_active_shipping``` converts them dividing them by 100 before sending them to you

 **Note:** if you want to integrate to a new carrier service that is not listed below please take care when trying to match the service name key to theirs, there are times when they create dynamic naming conventions, please take as an example **USPS**, you can see the implementation of USPS has the **compute_packages** method overridden to match against a **service_code** key that had to be added to calculator services ( Issue #103 )